tradecloud/tradecloud-sdk-dotnet/api-v1/GetUnacknowledgedOrders/README.md

 This example fetches unacknowledged (either new or updated) orders from the API v1

+The supplier can use polling to check for new or updated orders periodically.

+The buyer can use polling to check for new or updated confirmations periodically.

 ## Prerequisites

-A tradecloud.nl user
+A tradecloud.nl buyer or supplier user

 ## Configure

 In the source code:
-- fill in username on tradecloud.nl
+- fill in your Tradecloud username
-- fill in password on tradecloud.nl
+- fill in your password

 ## Run
 ```